 11. The first contestant to wear a hijab during the Miss Minnesota USA competition didn’t win the crown—but she did land a deal with a modeling agency and slayed in her first major campaign this week.

-And yes, we know this isn't far from reality, but we’d take these guys over the current administration any day of the week.
+And yes, we know this is far from reality, but we’d take these guys over the current administration any day of the week.